fullPage.js Best Alternatives

 You know fullPage.js scrolling library but now you want to create a snap scrolling effect without it.
 We have you covered!
 If you want to replace fullPage.js you have a few options to choose from.

-Here’s a list of where you’ll be able to find the best alternative to fullPage.js depending on your needs.
-From pure JavaScript libraries to jQuery plugins, all of them doing a very similar effect:
+Here’s a list of where you’ll be able to find the best alternative to fullPage.js, depending on your needs.
+From pure JavaScript libraries to jQuery plugins, all of them have a very similar effect:

 1. Onepage-scroll